SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ## QA

+QA = Quality assurance
+QA are the activities done to make sure that the product meets certain standards.

 {{c1::wave a dead chicken (over it)}}: To perform a ritual over {{c4::crashed software or hardware}} which one {{c2::believes to be futile}} but is {{c3::nonetheless obligatory so that others may be satisfied that an appropriate degree of effort has been expended.}}

 ### code review